socius-org/RedditHarbor/docs/pages/prerequisites.md

 # Prerequisites

-For a smooth experience during the ICWSM tutorial, please ensure you have the following prerequisites set up beforehand.
-We have tried to provide clear and easy-to-follow instructions to make the process as straightforward as possible.

 ## 👨‍💻 Reddit API

 1. **Create a Reddit Account**: You will need a Reddit account to access the Reddit API.
 If you don't have one already, head over to [reddit.com](https://www.reddit.com/) and sign up for a new account.